FlorentCLMichel/banking_exercise/README.md

 The executable goes through the lines of the file passed as parameter, one by one.
 It tries to parse each line as a valid transaction and, if successful, updates the data accordingly.
 If the client ID does not exist, a new `Client` instance is created before performing the transaction, with `0.` available and held funds, an unlocked account, and an empty transaction history.
 After the last line has been analysed, the data is printed to `stdout`.

+No transaction can be performed on a locked account.

 Warnings are printed to `stderr` if a row can not be parsed as a valid transaction or contains more fields than expected.
 By default, these warnings are printed in bold red.
 This behaviour can be overridden by building with the `no_color` feature, by compiling with the `--no-default-features` flag, or by redirecting `stderr` to a file, in which case warnings are printed using the default terminal colour and font family.

 **Warning:** No warning is printed if the first line does not represent a valid transaction.